 The techniques used by the chefs in training focus on taste, texture, color, and creativity.
 It’s such a fun way to eat gourmet at a discount with the added excitement of a savory surprise.
 Be sure to make a reservation in advance.

-This Dominican Grill is cooking up all the Caribbean comfort food you’ve been craving.
+This Dominican Grill is cooking up all the Caribbean comfort food you’ve been craving and is one of the best Myrtle Beach restaurants you can find.
 The atmosphere feels vibrant and tropical, perfect for enjoying the staple dishes from this lush land.

 They offer sancocho, pescado con coco, mofongo, and morir sonando.
 Everything is made fresh in house and served up on a charming wooden plank.
 These hearty dishes full of flavor fit in perfectly with the coastal paradise of Myrtle Beach.